mdefenders/it-works-on-my-machine/README.md

 ### Health Checks

-Added basic HTTP health checks (/health) to the Kubernetes Deployment to ensure the service is running and responsive.
+- Added basic HTTP health checks (/health) to the Kubernetes Deployment to ensure the service is running and responsive.
+- /health endpoint returns the deployed build version and commit hash.
+I
-Configured the Deployment with a RollingUpdate strategy for safe and zero-downtime upgrades.
+- Configured the Deployment with a RollingUpdate strategy for safe and zero-downtime upgrades.

+> If any security concerns, /health endpoint have to be secured.

+## Testing strategy

+The testing strategy is based on the following principles:

+- **Unit tests**: On each code commit
+- **Integration tests**: On develop build deplyoment to dev environment
+- **End-to-end tests**: On release branch build deployment to staging environment
+- **Smoke tests**: On production deployment to ensure the service is running and responsive

+> The most challenging aspect of the testing strategy is reliably triggering integration, end-to-end, and smoke tests
+> after the deployment rollout.
+The most robust solution involves configuring the CI/CD pipeline to query the Kubernetes
+> or ArgoCD API to verify that the deployment has completed and the service is running before executing the tests.
+> However, since the CI/CD pipeline in this context cannot access the Kubernetes API, alternative approaches were
+> evaluated.

+> One option considered was pushing deployment status metrics from the running service to a public endpoint—such as the
+> free tier of Grafana Cloud.
+However, this solution was deemed neither reusable nor sufficiently reliable and partially
+> manual.
+As a result, the final approach involved mocking Kubernetes API/CLI calls to simulate a successful deployment,
+> allowing the tests to proceed as if the rollout had completed.

 ## GitHub Organization/Repo configuration